 Hot water is offered on all China trains.
 There will be indicator lights above the water heater.
 If the heating light is on, the water has not been heated.
 When you take the hot water, you'd better take half cup of hot water but not a cup of hot water.
 That is because it is really hot with a cup of water in hand!
 It is easy to burn yourself or nearby passengers!

 Tips: On bullet trains, sometimes, they will offer disposable paper cups.
 However, you'd better prepare a cup yourselves.
 It is not always available.

-Hard sleeper: hard sleeper is the choice of great majority of people.
+Hard sleeper: hard sleeper is the choice of the great majority of people.
 Although it is not very comfortable to lie down, at least it is more comfortable than sitting on hard seat for quite a long time.
 The price is also easier to be accepted by the public.

-Soft sleeper: soft sleeper is much more expensive than that of hard sleeper.
+Soft sleeper: soft sleeper is much more expensive than a of hard sleeper.
 Of course, the money is not spent in vain.
 The cabin of soft sleeper is relatively independent and the environment is more quiet.
-Soft sleeper’s size is a little large than that of hard sleeper.
+Soft sleeper's size is a little large than that of hard sleeper.
 The most important thing is that soft sleeper cabin has a door!

 Please click the link to find more information about how to choose a sleeper on the train: "Overnight Trains in China"

 Avoid travelling in Chinese peak season